-Exit signs should be clearly visible whenever the pupils/students, staff, the public and contractors are present.
+Exit signs should be clearly visible whenever the public are present.

-Positioning of escape signs
+Positioning of escape route signs

-The presence of other signs in educational premises (such as staff notices and student information) can distract attention from, or obscure the visibility of, escape signs.
+The presence of other signs in premises (such as advertising) can distract attention from, or obscure the visibility of, escape signs.
 This could affect people's ability to see and understand escape signs, particularly if there is a fire evacuation.
 Always ensure that escape signs are not overwhelmed.